sonovice/mei-viewer-vscode/README.md

 - Highlight selection from the editor in the preview.
 - Zoom controls; settings are persisted between sessions.
 - Project-specific Verovio settings via `.vscode/mei-viewer.config.js`.
+ - Open the preview to the side via a title bar button on `.mei` files.

 ## Quick start